← All Integrations

 window.stormly("set", {favoriteColor: color});

-alert("Your favorite colors is " + color);
+alert("Your favorite color is " + color);

 render() {